dead-end/Git/refs/README.md

 ```

 If we delete a branch, which is part of the `.git/packed-refs` file, then
-this file has to be updated:
+the `.git/packed-refs` has to be updated:

 ```console
 $ git branch --delete branch